-After a hectic day of parenting, I do my best to set some time aside in the evening to decompress and do some reading.
+After a hectic day of parenting, I do my best to set some time aside in the evening to decompress and read.
 It’s a great way to relax, learn something new, and wind down after a crazy day with the kids.
-The problem is there are so many good books out there, where do I start?
+The problem is there are so many good books out there.
+Where do I start?
 I’ve asked several mothers what books they recommend, from parenting to fun leisure reading, and we’ve got quite the list for you.
 So if you’re looking for a good book and you’re a mom or expecting, you have come to the right place.
 Here are 25 books for every mother.

 1. Operating Instructions: A Journal of My Son’s First Year, by Anne Lamott

-This book comes HIGHLY recommended.
-In this awesome book, Anne Lamott details—in short, poignant, entries—what life was like in the first year after her son arrived.
-It’s beautiful, funny and soulful.
-An absolute must for every mother.
+This book is HIGHLY recommended.
+In this awesome book, Anne Lamott details—in short, poignant entries—what life was like in the first year after her son arrived.
+It’s beautiful, funny, and soulful—an absolute must for every mother.

 2. Bringing Up Bébé, by Pamela Druckerman

 This book has been a favorite of many.
-We read it years ago and loved it too!
-Druckerman, an American, shares her experience having a raising her child in Paris, France.
-She provides fascinating details about French sleep training, feeding schedules, child care and family rituals.
-If you’re wanting ideas on how to have your child behave better and eat everything, this is a great book.
+We read it years ago (Book Review: Bringing Up Bébé) and loved it too!
+Druckerman, an American, shares her experience raising her child in Paris, France.
+She provides fascinating details about French sleep training, feeding schedules, child care, and family rituals.
+This is a great book if you want ideas on how to have your child behave better and eat everything.

 3. Parenting with Love and Logic, by Foster Cline and Jim Fay

 We all know that parenting can be tough.
-You can all of a sudden find yourself screaming at your kids after a crazy day.
+You can suddenly find yourself screaming at your kids after a crazy day.
 Yikes!
-This parenting book shows you how to raise self-confident, motivated children who are ready for the real world, and helps you establish healthy control through easy-to-implement steps without anger, threats, nagging, or power struggles.
+This parenting book shows you how to raise self-confident, motivated children ready for the real world.
+And helps you establish healthy control through easy-to-implement steps without anger, threats, nagging, or power struggles.
 Learn how to parent effectively while teaching your children responsibility and growing their character.

 4. The Baby Whisperer Solves All Your Problems, by Tracy Hogg and Melinda Blau

-An ultimate parenting book.
+The ultimate parenting book.
 Tracy Hogg, The Baby Whisperer, helps you establish a daily routine and tailor your parenting strategies according to your child’s unique personality and stage of development.
-In this book, you will learn about the EASY sleep method, the pick up put down sleep trick, simple troubleshooting techniques for everyday situations, the ability to understand and manage feelings, introducing bottles to breast-fed babies, toilet training, and other growth issues.
+In this book, you will learn about the EASY sleep method, the pick-up put-down sleep trick, simple troubleshooting techniques for everyday situations, the ability to understand and manage feelings, introducing bottles to breastfed babies, toilet training, and other growth issues.

 5. Nurture Shock, by Po Bronson and Ashley Merryman

-Released in hardcover in September 2009, Nurture Shock remained on the New York Times best seller list for three months, and was one of Amazon’s best selling books that year.
-The book has become a worldwide phenomenon with editions published around the world – in fifteen languages, to date.
+Released in hardcover in September 2009, Nurture Shock remained on the New York Times best-seller list for three months and was one of Amazon’s best-selling books that year.
+The book has become a worldwide phenomenon, with editions published worldwide – in fifteen languages.
 Nurture Shock offers a revolutionary new perspective on children that upends a library’s worth of conventional wisdom.
-With impeccable storytelling and razor-sharp analysis, the authors demonstrate that many of modern society’s strategies for nurturing children are in fact backfiring–because key twists in the science have been overlooked.
-Nothing like a parenting manual, Nurture Shock gets to the core of how we grow, learn and live.
+With impeccable storytelling and razor-sharp analysis, the authors demonstrate that many of modern society’s strategies for nurturing children are backfiring—because key twists in the science have been overlooked.
+Nothing like a parenting manual, Nurture Shock gets to the core of how we grow, learn, and live.